Arsenic poisoning: Groundwater

+Arsenic is a ubiquitous element present in American drinking water.
 In the US, the U.S. Geological Survey estimates that the median groundwater concentration is 1 μg/L or less, although some groundwater aquifers, particularly in the western United States, can contain much higher levels.
 For example, median levels in Nevada were about 8 μg/L but levels of naturally occurring arsenic as high as 1000 μg/L have been measured in the United States in drinking water.
+Groundwater associated with volcanics in California contains arsenic at concentrations ranging up to 48,000 μg/L, with arsenic-bearing sulfide minerals as the main source.
+Geothermal waters on Dominica in the Lesser Antilles also contain concentrations of arsenic >50 μg/L. In Wisconsin, arsenic concentrations of water in sandstone and dolomite aquifers were as high as 100 μg/L. Oxidation of pyrite hosted by these formations was the likely source of the arsenic.
+In the Piedmont of Pennsylvania and New Jersey, groundwater in Mesozoic age aquifers contains elevated levels of arsenic—domestic well waters from Pennsylvania contained up to 65 μg/L, whereas in New Jersey the highest concentration measured recently was 215 μg/L.